Decipher the Buzzwords on Food Labels

 Getting through the grocery store can feel like making your way through a maze.
 Where do I find the foods I am looking for?
 What foods are healthy for me and my family?
 What the heck am I supposed to look for on the label?
 While food labels are valuable for helping make informed choices, they can also be confusing.

 Many labels and food marketing terms are closely regulated by the government and require a rigorous certification process.
-Some others, however, aren’t regulated and are therefore subject to many interpretations.
+Other terms, however, are not regulated andsubject to many interpretations.
 We chatted with registered dietitian and Maryland soybean farmer Jennie Schmidt to find out more about how to decipher food labeling.

 How do you navigate labels found at the grocery store, farmers market or other places you are buying food?

 Jennie Schmidt: “It’s important to pay attention to nutrition facts instead of marketing information because a lot of that information doesn’t mean anything.
 You should think about your own personal health concerns and take an individualized approach to buying food that fits within those concerns.
 Also, remember that eating healthy means moderation in the selection of the types of food you eat – it’s all about balance.
 It’s important to not eliminate the variety and choice but to think about moderation in everything.